Why Do Laptops Break So Easily? 8 Reasons

 However, if your device has an HDD, it’s more likely to get damaged since it’s a moving part and, therefore, more susceptible to rough movement.

-To avoid this kind of damage, you will want to handle your laptop gently and avoid dropping or jarring the device in any way.
+To avoid this kind of damage, you must handle your laptop gently and avoid dropping or jarring the device.

 3. You’re being too rough with your laptop

-Just because you paid a ton of money for your laptop doesn’t mean it’s a metal tank that you can mishandle without any worry.
+Just because you paid a ton of money for it doesn’t mean it’s a metal tank you can mishandle without worry.

-Despite your laptop’s appearance, it’s still quite delicate and will need to be treated with utmost care.
+Despite your laptop’s appearance, it’s still quite delicate and must be treated carefully.

-The leading cause of laptop damage is mishandling, either through falls or rough treatment.
+The leading cause of damage is mishandling through falls or rough treatment.

 Not only could dropping or slamming a laptop onto surfaces lead to malfunctioning, but it can also damage the device completely.

-To prolong your laptop’s life, you will want to handle it with care.
+To prolong your laptop’s life, you must handle it carefully.
 This means never leaving it exposed or somewhere it could be damaged.

-Additionally, it would be best to always travel with your laptop in a padded traveling case.
+It would also be best to always travel with your laptop in a padded case.

 This bag is excellent for keeping your device safe, is super lightweight, and is made of high-quality fabric.

-You should also pack your laptop alone without stuffing other items inside the bag.
-Handling your laptop with utmost care is a sure way to prevent unnecessary hardware damage.
+Packing your laptop alone without stuffing other items inside the bag would be best.
+Handling it carefully is a sure way to prevent unnecessary hardware damage.

-Ultimately, the best way to prolong your laptop’s life is to make sure it receives as few jarring drops as possible.
+Ultimately, the best way to prolong its life is to ensure it receives as few jarring drops as possible.

-When a laptop falls, this can dislodge necessary hardware or even break it, causing irreversible damage.
+When a laptop falls, it can dislodge necessary hardware or even break it, causing irreversible damage.

 4. You have been mishandling your charging cable